Click the image below to see how your average tax dollar is distributed among services in Haldimand County!

 Tax Roll Information Change Form

-- in person at most banks in Haldimand County.
-Please make sure you take your complete tax bill with you.
+- at most banks in Haldimand County.
+Please make sure you take your complete tax bill with you

 - postdated cheques - if a receipt is required, please enclose your complete tax bill and a self-addressed stamped envelope.